Last Updated 1 month by Emily Standley-Allard

 So, it should come as no surprise that 63% of marketers planned to increase their influencer marketing budgets in 2021, and there will undoubtedly be more over the next few years.

-As popularity, demand, and marketing spend increase for influencer marketing, it’s important to pay attention to these influencer marketing trends for 2022 so you’re focusing attention and ad dollars on the right things.
+As popularity, demand, and marketing spend increase for influencer marketing, it’s important to pay attention to these influencer marketing trends so you’re focusing attention and ad dollars on the right things.

 1. Following Preferred Creators Across Multiple Platforms